vekonyat/ATC_MiThermometer/README.md

 The recording step interval is set in the interface.
 With the default settings, the recording step is 10 minutes, which gives a recording depth of 4 and a half months.
 During the step period, the sensor data and battery voltage are averaged, time stamped, and written to flash memory.

+Setting the value to 0 disable logging to internal storage.

 ![FlashData](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/FlashData.gif)